What it means to be Fair Trade

 Being a fair trade business means we conform to the 10 principles of fair trade throughout our entire supply chain, and means we are constantly trying to show transparency and improve.

-We have been going a very long time, Ian has been visiting India since the days before their were even cars on the streets out there (you can read more about how we started here).
-This means that we have long standing relationships with many of our suppliers, some spanning over 30 years.
+Our working relationship with India spans many decades, Ian has been visiting since the days before there were cars on the streets.
+As a result of this, we have long standing relationships with many of our suppliers, some spanning over 30 years.

 We try to promote fair trade as much as we can, through social media and our website.
 It’s finally becoming more recognised and is something that more and more people are aware of.
 We strive to keep spreading awareness and educating people on the importance of fair trade.